psehmbey/the-tale-of-paul-sehmbey/timeline/2026/vow-to-julia-public-lifetime.md

 *TBD*
 Thank you for the inspiration, Gerry West.

-Political proposal or whatever coming soon.
+Political proposal and/or stand up coming soon-ish.

 #DontKillMe